rosell-dk/connect-4/README.md

 *Code quality*
 - Refactored code for checking if user interacted with the page into a [composable](https://vuejs.org/guide/reusability/composables.html)
 - Refactured code for hooking into keyboard event into using [useEventListener composable](https://vueuse.org/core/useEventListener/) from vueuse.org
+- Refactured the workaround for using dynamics.js with SVG into a composable

 ## Other ideas
 - Too much sound when all discs are sucked up